demetreades/win10guide/README.md

     example:

     wsl --import Ubuntu C:\Ubuntu d:\WSL2Distros\ubuntu.tar
-    wsl --export Ubuntu Ubuntu.tar      /// the location of the export is in $HOME
+    wsl --export Ubuntu Ubuntu.tar --version 2     /// the location of the export is in $HOME

 After importing a distribution you can login only as root to gain access again to the user run this from a PowerShell

-    <distribution> config --default-user <username>
+    <distribution> config --default-user <username> --<wsl version>

 <br>